68 customizable lessons, aligned with National Standards, exams and more.

 As you plan your course sequence, here are some suggestions if you’re anticipating that your students will need extra math practice:

-Check out our suggestions for 3 ways you can use Financial Algebra in your classroom!
+Bonus: check out 3 ways you can use Financial Algebra in your classroom!

 Kathryn (she/her) is excited to join the NGPF team after 9 years of experience in education as a mentor, tutor, and special education teacher.
 She is a graduate of Cornell University with a degree in policy analysis and management and has a master's degree in education from Brooklyn College.
 Kathryn is looking forward to bringing her passion for accessibility and educational justice into curriculum design at NGPF.
 During her free time, Kathryn loves embarking on cooking projects, walking around her Seattle neighborhood with her dog, or lounging in a hammock with a book.